Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Painting Tips & Videos

 > ***Tips**:*
+Sealing wood before cutting it on the CNC can be a great technique  assists in preventing paint from bleeding into your projects that may use a V bit to carve a sign.
+You may want to use a sealant during parts of your carve to keep lines & text sharp.*
 >
 > 1. *Always paint in a well-ventilated area.*
 > 1. *Use quality brushes and rollers to avoid streaks and brush marks.*